Are Endowments a Lost Soul?

 It’s About Choice

-Unfortunately, the biggest issue today with donor choice is that these two fundamental choices are sometimes not presented to them by the fundraiser.
+The biggest issue today with donor choice is that these options are sometimes not presented to them by the fundraiser.
 With capital campaigns and immediate issues on the front burner, it’s no wonder that endowment building often gets shunned to the corner.
-But how many donors, if given the true option between the two choices, would opt for the latter.
+But how many donors, if given the option, would opt for the latter.
 How would this impact the long-term needs of Canadian charities?
 How might it hamper charities in the short run?

 The answers to these questions are important but in my opinion less important that creating a TRUE donor-centered environment where donors understand not only the needs of the organization but the options and structures available to them in order to fulfill those needs.